silvernine209/nlp_bitcoin_trading/README.md

 Then, I assigned appropriate topic names for each cluster and plotted by frequency in descending order.
 ![Topic Counts](img/topic_counts.PNG)

 Below are examples of trends of topics over time.
 As Bitcoin matured, wild west era of hacking and stealing Bitcoin decreased while regulations kept increasing.
+Yellow line represents Bitcoin price and blue line represents corresponding topic's occurence.
+Both are rescaled to overlap in the same graph.
 ![Topic Hacker](img/topic_hacker.PNG)
 ![Topic Regulation](img/topic_regulation.PNG)